mister-raindrop/mister-raindrop.github.io/about/index.md

 best to make the posts interesting and useful.
 The authors hope that you have as much fun reading this blog as they have writing it.

+The logo for Fatpixels consists of a camera tripod enclosed in braces, which simply encapsulates the general idea of the content in the blog.
+The tripod icon is taken from [Simple Icon](http://simpleicon.com/).

 This blog is currently running on Github pages using Jekyll.
 The theme for the current look is the [so-simple-theme](http://mmistakes.github.io/so-simple-theme/) by Michael Rose.